Hardiksinh-Parmar/Task_6/readme.txt

-this repository for to-do list for daily task
+this repository for to-do list of daily task